-SLEEP Just outside the city, the award-winning Hayfield Manor is a haven of elegance, calm and fivestar luxury.
-The Clarion overlooks the River Lee and is a good, modern choice that boasts a swimming pool and spa or try the Maldron Hotel's spacious and comfortable rooms in a central location.
+SLEEP Just outside the city, the award-winning Hayfield Manor is a haven of elegance, calm and five-star luxury.
+The Clarion overlooks the River Lee and is a good, modern choice with swimming pool and spa.
+Or try the Maldron Hotel's spacious and comfortable rooms in a central location.

-DO The compelling tour of early 17th century Elizabeth Fort off Barrack Street - it's been used as an army barracks, female prison and a police station over the centuries.
-Just 1.2 miles/2km from the centre you'll find Blackrock Castle Observatory on the banks of the River Lee, or get an art fix at the elegant Lewis Glucksman Gallery in University College Cork.
+DO The compelling tour of early 17th century Elizabeth Fort off Barrack Street - it's been used as an army barracks, a female prison and a police station over the centuries.
+Just 2km from the centre you'll find Blackrock Castle Observatory on the banks of the River Lee, or get an art fix at the elegant Lewis Glucksman Gallery.

-EXPLORE One of the most popular day trips from Cork is to Cobh, a beautiful seaport town and the Titanic's last port of call - find out more at the Titanic Experience Cobh.
-Visit the seafood town of Kinsale, or head out to Spike Island.
-Known as "Ireland's Alcatraz", it was used to house convicts before penal transportation.
+EXPLORE One of the most popular daytrips from Cork is to Cobh, a beautiful seaport town and Titanic's last port of call - find out more at the Titanic Experience Cobh.
+Kiss the Blarney Stone at Blarney Castle, or head out to Spike Island.
+Known as "Ireland's Alcatraz", this island prison was used to house convicts before penal transportation.